 Exception: Other merchandise categories are permitted to be included in Retail Areas 2 through 4, provided that justification documenting the need for additional lighting power based on visual inspection, contrast, or other critical display is approved by the code official.

-C405.5 Exterior lighting (Mandatory).
-Where the power for exterior lighting is supplied through the energy service to the building, all exterior lighting shall comply with Sections C405.5.1 and C405.5.2.
+C405.5 Exterior lighting power requirements (Mandatory).
+The total connected exterior lighting power calculated in accordance with Section C405.5.2 shall not be greater than the exterior lighting power allowance calculated in accordance with Section C405.5.3.

-Exception: Where approved because of historical, safety, signage or emergency considerations.

 C405.5.1 Exterior building grounds lighting.
 All exterior building grounds luminaires that operate at greater than 100 watts shall have a minimum efficacy of 80 lumens per watt unless the luminaire is controlled by a motion sensor or qualifies for one of the exceptions under Section C405.5.2.

-C405.5.2 exterior building lighting power.
-The total exterior lighting power allowance for all exterior building applications is the sum of the base site allowance plus the individual allowances for areas that are to be illuminated and are permitted in Table C405.5.2(2) for the applicable lighting zone.
-Tradeoffs are allowed only among exterior lighting applications listed in Table C405.5.2(2), Tradable Surfaces section.
-The lighting zone for the building exterior is determined from Table C405.5.2(1) unless otherwise specified by the local jurisdiction.
+C405.5.2 Total connected exterior building lighting power.
+The total exterior connected lighting power shall be the total maximum rated wattage of all lighting that is powered through the energy service for the building.

-Exception: Lighting used for the following exterior applications is exempt where equipped with a control device independent of the control of the nonexempt lighting:
+Exception: Lighting used for the following applications shall not be included:

+Lighting approved because of safety considerations.

+Emergency lighting automatically off during normal business operation.

+Exit signs